-The most prestigious scholarship at ASU is the Chancellor's Scholarship offered through The Honors College.
-It is awarded each year to 7 incoming first-year students and provides the following support and opportunities:
+The oldest and most prestigious scholarship at ASU through the Honors College is the Chancellor's Scholarship.
+It is a full scholarship awarded each year to the most academically competitive applicants entering ASU as freshmen.
+It provides the following support and opportunities:

-- A fall-semester trip for all freshmen Chancellor's Scholars (lead by the two professors teaching the CS special course).
+- A fall-break trip to Dublin, Ireland, for all freshmen Chancellor's Scholars (lead by the Honors College Director teaching the CS special course).
 Click here to view a short video featuring the Fall 2012 Chancellor's Scholars' trip to Dublin, Ireland.

-- Full study abroad support to any of 200 ASU partner institutions around the world for one or more of the eight, awarded semesters (including travel cost assistance)
+- Full study abroad support to any of 200 ASU partner institutions around the world for any number of the seven, awarded semesters after the first semester.

-- Support for research and scholarship through the Office of Student Research for research and scholarship in the student's target area of study, including travel funds to attend conferences where the student is presenting
+- Available support for research and scholarship through the Office of Student Research for research and scholarship in the student's target area of study, including travel funds to attend conferences where the student is presenting.

 - Dedicated, personalized academic mentoring and advising from the Honors faculty and staff; this advising is by terminal degree professionals in fields related to the students' areas of study.

 - Housing available in Honors-only floors located in Cone Hall (for Freshmen) and Summit Hall (for upper class students).
-Click here to learn more about these resident halls.
-The housing support may be used off campus or elsewhere on campus after the first year
+Click here to learn more about these residence halls.
+The housing support may be used off campus or elsewhere on campus after the first year.

 Selection of the Chancellor's Scholars

-Applications are due at the deadline set for all scholarship applications to Appalachian State University, which is November 15, 2012, for the ASU applicaiton, and Dec.
-1 for the scholarship and Honors College application (Chancellor's Scholars must also be admitted to the Honors College).
-The applications are reviewed by a 10-member faculty selection committee from all colleges in the University.
-They evaluate the applications based on academic performance and potential, as well as the essential student essay, résumé, and two letters of recommendation from teachers who know the student well from course work and extracurricular activities.
+Applications are due at the deadline set for all scholarship applications to Appalachian State University, which is November 15, 2013, for the ASU application, and Dec.
+1 for the scholarship and Honors College application (Chancellor's Scholars must also apply and be admitted to the Honors College).
+The applications are reviewed by a cross-campus faculty selection committee.
+They evaluate the applications based on academic performance and potential, as well as the essential student essays, résumé, and two letters of recommendation from teachers/mentors who know the student well from course work and extracurricular activities.
 Successful applicants display a background of superior academic ability based on active, involved learning, and a record of leadership, service, and creativity that are the hallmarks of an exceptional scholar.
-The Chancellor's Scholars average around a 1460 for their SAT Math + Verbal scores (ACTs are converted), and are typically in the top 3% of their high school class.
-Finalists will be asked for an on-campus interview with the interview committee, which comprises the application review committee plus five Honors students, during Scholars Weekend in February.
+The Chancellor's Scholars average around a 1460 for their SAT Math + Verbal scores (ACT 33), and are typically in the top 3% of their high school class.
+Finalists will be asked for an on-campus interview with the interview committee, which comprises the application review committee plus current Chanellor's Scholars, during Scholars Weekend in February.

 Recipients of the scholarship are required to enroll in at least one Honors course each semester for their first four semesters.
 Chancellor's Scholarships are renewable for up to eight semesters if the student maintains a 3.45 academic average and is on track for graduation with University Honors.
 Chancellor's Scholarships are not tied to any major or college, and students may use their award to pursue approved, Appalachian State University-associated national and international programs of study.